Important Digital Marketing Skills That Employers Value

 - Recognizing Seasonal, Daily and Monthly Trends in Viewer Traffic

-Other people on your team can do that.
+At a marketing agency, you will usually be able to lean on experienced developers to handle the complicated work.
 But you do need to have a basic understanding of how these images are created, and you should be able to discuss visual design ideas in order to participate in the work of the team.
 The same goes for coding.
 You must at least be familiar with HTML, so that you can discuss ideas with your teammates fluently.

 - Structuring Test or Beta Digital Marketing Initiatives